canquillo09/InfoSec-Glossary/README.md

 Least Privilege - Least Privilege is the principle of allowing users or applications the least amount of permissions necessary to perform their intended function.<br></br>
 Lightweight Directory Access Protocol (LDAP) - A software protocol for enabling anyone to locate organizations, individuals, and other resources such as files and devices in a network, whether on the public Internet or on a corporate Intranet.<br></br>
 Mandatory Access Control (MAC) - A means of restricting access to objects based on the sensitivity (as represented by a security label) of the information contained in the objects and the formal authorization (i.e., clearance, formal access approvals, and need-to-know) of subjects to access information of such sensitivity.<br></br>
+Man-In-The-Middle Attack (MitM - A form of active wiretapping attack in which the attacker intercepts and selectively modifies communicated data to masquerade as one or more of the entities involved in a communication association.<br></br>
 Message Authentication Code (MAC) - A cryptographic checksum on data that uses a symmetric key to detect both accidental and intentional modifications of the data.<br></br>
 Message Digest 5 (MD5) - A one way cryptographic hash function.
 Also see "hash functions" and "sha1".<br></br>
 Multi-factor Authentication (MFA) / Two-factor Authentication (2FA) - An authentication system that requires more than one distinct authentication factor for successful authentication.
 Multifactor authentication can be performed using a multifactor authenticator or by a combination of authenticators that provide different factors.
 The three authentication factors are something you know, something you have, and something you are.<br></br>